vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/099_vedI/_index.md

 +++
 ## Comment
 Wanting in Pāipp.
-Is in Kāuç.
+Is in Kāuś.
 (2. 20) the priest's direction for strewing the barhis; and the same in Vāit.
 (2. 7): both in the parvan sacrifice.

 ## Translations